 - Hallucinations

-Of all the symptoms, respiratory distress is by far the most dangerous and accounts for the majority of deaths caused by narcotics overdose.
+Of all the symptoms, respiratory depression is by far the most dangerous and accounts for the majority of deaths caused by narcotics overdose.

 Causes of Overdose

-The cause of narcotics overdose can vary from person to person.
-The type of drug used and how it’s ingested can also be contributing factors.
-People who take narcotics intravenously may overdose from too high a dose or from one of the substances mixed in with a narcotic.
-The combined effects from mixing a narcotic with another substance can also cause an overdose, such as with heroin and codeine.
+Several factors can lead to an overdose.
+Including the type of drug used and how it’s ingested.
+People who use narcotics intravenously may overdose from too high a dose or from another substance mixed in with a narcotic.
+The combined effects from mixing a narcotic with another substance can also cause an overdose; for example, combining alcohol with heroin is a recipe for disaster.

-If you or someone you love is at risk of narcotics overdose, call 800-934-1582(Who Answers?) to find addiction treatment programs near you.
+If you or someone you love is at risk of a narcotics overdose, call 800-934-1582(Sponsored) to find addiction treatment programs near you.

 the Take-Away